Shawn Lin, MD from the AAO annual meeting 2024 discusses how to get the dropfree method in your practice.

 Avoid the inferotemporal and inferonasal forniceal quadrants as you may see more bleeding from larger vessels in these areas.

+Intracameral antibiotic along with subconjunctival triamcinolone injection appears to be the lowest cost prophylaxis regimen.
 Published cost of Kenalog® 10 mg/mL vial (5 mL) is $22.23 (accessed 3/5/24).
 The multi-dose vial can be used for surgery in 12 eyes (0.4 mL/patient) with a cost of $1.85/eye.

 Ensure that the circulator shakes the drug vial thoroughly before the scrub draws up drug

 Use a non-toothed forceps or cotton swab to stabilize the eye (or nothing at all).
+Instruct the patient to look to the top of their head to assist the inferiorly placed depot (at least 6 mm inferior to the inferior limbus)

 Avoid conjunctival blood vessels